Tiltify/api/docs/endpoints/campaigns-id-rewards.md

 # GET /campaigns/:id/rewards

-Retrieves the most recent rewards for a campaign in ascending order by amount.
+Retrieves the rewards for a campaign.

 ```js
 {